-All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP), the School Breakfast Program (SBP), and The District also operates additional nutrition-related programs and activities including The District is committed to offering school meals through the NSLP and SBP programs, and other applicable Federal child nutrition programs, that:
+All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP), the School Breakfast Program (SBP), and the Fruit and Vegetable Grant.
+The District also operates additional nutrition-related programs and activities including a weekend backpack program provided by FLOC of Dayton, Ohio.
+All schools within the District are committed to offering school meals through the NSLP and SBP programs, and other applicable Federal child nutrition programs, that:

-- Are accessible to all students;

-- Are appealing and attractive to children;

-- Are served in clean and pleasant settings;

-- Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(The District offers reimbursable school meals that meet USDA nutrition standards.)

-- Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques:

-- Whole fruit options are displayed in attractive bowls or baskets (instead of chaffing dishes or hotel pans) - Sliced or cut fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - All available vegetable options have been given creative or descriptive names - Daily vegetable options are bundled into all grab and go meals available to students - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - White milk is placed in front of other beverages in all coolers - Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas - A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.) - Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas - Student artwork is displayed in the service and/or dining areas - Daily announcements are used to promote and market menu options
+- Are accessible to all students; - Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+(The District offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - Daily vegetable options are bundled into all grab and go meals available to students - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas